passcod/blook/2018-dec-31-yearly-summary.md

 ### Open source funding

-//
+$800 are allocated for "funding open source software I use."
+Unfortunately, I haven't yet done the final divvy up of that, but I'll do that in the first week of the year, which is also my second week of leave.

 ### Patreon

-Aside from my regular donations, I also gave $xxx to various creators on Patreon.
+Aside from my regular donations, I also gave $695 to various creators on Patreon.

 ## Fanfiction